bregnery/bregnery.github.io/_docs/index.md

 ### Search for Anamolous Production of Boosted Z Bosons

 For my undergraduate thesis at the University of Florida, I conducted a preliminary search for anomolous production of boosted Z bosons decaying to two muons.
-If discovered, these Z bosons would be the result of new physics, possible new particles.
+If discovered, these Z bosons would be the result of new physics.
 Currently, this thesis is not publicly available.
 I will update this website with links once it becomes publicly accessible.